danforthcenter/persistent_homology/README.md

     - diagram0100.txt
 ```

+The third number in the .out files is the overall unique job ID.
 To create a combined distance matrix, run the `create-matrix.py` script.

 `create-matrix.py --diagrams ./diagrams --condor ./condor --matrix analysis1.matrix.csv`